 How to save money in the garden

 Fortunately, gardening is here to keep us grounded.
 But as anyone who’s set foot in a retail nursery knows, gardening can be an expensive hobby.
-Fortunately, there’s a little bit of know-how that will help your dollar go further when you’re out there in the garden.
+Fortunately, a little bit of know-how will help your dollar go further when you’re out there in the garden.

 Free plants